nonchris/concert_wrapped/README.md

 - **Easy customization**: Modify SVG templates without changing Python code
 - **Scalable output**: SVG format is resolution-independent and web-friendly
 - **Fast generation**: Template replacement is more efficient than programmatic drawing
-- **Editable after genration**: Everything can be changed after the image is generated and downloaded.
+- **Editable after generation**: Everything can be changed after the image is generated and downloaded.

 ## Environment Variables